MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queries.md

 `.show` `queries`

-* Returns a table containing queries that were run in past and their completion statistics.
-It is possible to use KQL query to explore the results.
+* Returns a table containing previously run queries and their completion statistics.
+You can use KQL queries to explore the results.
 * Note: the text of the query is truncated after 64KB.

 **Output**